Skip to content

 Spectre and Meltdown Mitigations

-Spectre and Meltdown are well-known vulnerabilities in modern CPUs that exploit speculative execution to access sensitive data.
+Spectre and Meltdown are well-known CPU vulnerabilities that exploit speculative execution to access sensitive data.
 These vulnerabilities have been patched in recent Linux kernels, but the mitigations can slightly impact performance, especially in high-throughput or containerized environments.

 sudo nano /etc/default/grub